Quantitative Dynamic Phase Mapping via Single-Arm Field-Correlation Ghost Imaging: Introduction

-Ghost imaging (GI) \cite{shapiro2008computational, erkmen2010ghost} provides a robust, single-arm alternative that significantly enhances stability against environmental perturbations \cite{meyers2011turbulence}.
+Ghost imaging (GI) \cite{shapiro2008computational, erkmen2010ghost} provides a robust, single-arm alternative that significantly enhances stability against environmental perturbations \cite{meyers2011turbulence,ilinaAberrationinsensitiveMicroscopyUsing2019}.
 By probing the target with a single arm devoid of spatially resolving detectors \cite{duarteSinglepixelImagingCompressive2008, edgarPrinciplesProspectsSinglepixel2019, clemente2010optical}, GI achieves high resilience, even when operating through scattering layers \cite{katz2014noninvasive}.
-To enable phase measurement while preserving single-arm robustness, coherent detection ghost imaging (CD-GI) incorporates heterodyne or homodyne detection \cite{bacheGhostImagingUsing2004, zhangHomodyneDetectionGhost2009a} to recover both the amplitude and phase of the transmitted light \cite{gongPhaseretrievalGhostImaging2010}.
+To enable phase measurement while preserving single-arm robustness, coherent detection computational ghost imaging (CD-GI) incorporates heterodyne or homodyne detection \cite{bacheGhostImagingUsing2004, zhangHomodyneDetectionGhost2009} to recover both the amplitude and phase of the transmitted light \cite{gongPhaseretrievalGhostImaging2010,wang2012coherent}.
 Crucially, its single-pixel detector provides a substantially higher temporal sampling rate than 2D arrays \cite{zengHybridGrapheneMetasurfaces2018}, effectively overcoming the temporal bottleneck associated with continuous dynamic imaging.
-Combined with balanced detection \cite{bacheGhostImagingUsing2004}, CD-GI directly extracts phase information, circumventing complex iterative retrieval algorithms.
-This establishes a powerful framework for phase-retrieval-free, single-arm quantitative dynamic phase imaging \cite{dengPulsecompressionGhostImaging2016a, panMicrodopplerEffectBased2021}.
+Combined with balanced detection \cite{bacheGhostImagingUsing2004}, the system establishes field correlations computationally by mixing a local oscillator (LO) beam with the spatially integrated bucket signal.
+Using pre-programmed spatial modulation patterns, this mechanism transposes the spatial interferograms of conventional holography into time-domain coherent detection \cite{ilinaAberrationinsensitiveMicroscopyUsing2019,dengPulsecompressionGhostImaging2016a, longMicrodopplerEffectBased2021}.

 Traditional acoustic pressure mapping is inherently intrusive or restricted to surface measurements \cite{sanabriaCalculationVolumetricSound2018, maynard1985nearfield}.
-While optical techniques exploiting the acousto-optic effect \cite{klein1967unified, torras-rosellSoundFieldReconstruction2012, wang1995continuous} have been explored, achieving rapid and quantitative volumetric reconstructions remains challenging for these methods.
+While optical techniques exploiting the acousto-optic effect \cite{klein1967unified, torras2012measuring, wang1995continuous} have been explored, achieving rapid and quantitative volumetric reconstructions remains challenging for these methods.
 Consequently, the visualization of continuous acoustic fields provides a suitable scenario to evaluate the performance of CD-GI, an approach with direct practical applications.